Success has many fathers. Failure is always an orphan. RIP MAY.

-And it’s not as if these Ulster Unionists are up for being handcuffed into coalition, like the Lib-Dems with Cameron.
+And it’s not as if these Ulster Unionists are up for being handcuffed into the coalition, as the Lib-Dems with Cameron.
 Having insisted on something far looser, they’re free to walk any time they choose.
-Like the Liberals in the 1970’s when they got tired of the Lib-Lab pact, eventually ushering in Margaret Thatcher and 18 years of Tory rule.
+Like the Liberals in the 1970s when they got tired of the Lib-Lab pact, eventually ushering in Margaret Thatcher and 18 years of Tory rule.

 And here’s another neat little irony.